helenclx/leilukin-site/src/blog/posts/2025-08-16-bak-baan-puppies.md

 ![A mixed breed puppy with light brown fur stand in a grass field and looks the camera with its mouth open.](/assets/images/posts/bak-baan-puppies/IMG_20250813_181102.avif)

 ![A white mixed breed female dog with brown patches scratches her head with one of her legs, while a puppy with brown fur stands beside her and looks away from the camera.](/assets/images/posts/bak-baan-puppies/IMG_20250813_181542.avif)

+---

+**Update, 17 August 2025:**

+After sharing this post with the [32-Bit Cafe](https://32bit.cafe/) community, [Divergent Rays](https://divergentrays.com/) asked me questions about Bak Baan and her puppies on the [forums](https://discourse.32bit.cafe/t/blogroll-share-your-blog-posts/502/2086?u=leilukin), so I figured I can share additional information based on [my reply](https://discourse.32bit.cafe/t/blogroll-share-your-blog-posts/502/2087?u=leilukin).

+My parents and I currently have a dog, Yat Tong ([一筒]{lang=zh} in Cantonese), but have no plans for adopting another dog, so we are not adopting any of Bak Baan's puppies, at least for now.
+That said, my uncle is open for giving some of the puppies for adoption provided there is someone interested.

+Bak Baan was named after a mahjong tile, so was our dog Yat Tong.
+None of the puppies were named after mahjong tiles though; instead, my uncle named some of them after different varieties of durians, such as Musang King and Black Thorn.